 In the early 5th century BC Xerxes the Great, ruler of the Persian Empire, began his rule and set out to conquer all Greece.
-The Persian army at the time was purportedly one million fighting men, an unheard-of amount of soldiers, who would surely roll through defenses and crush resistance by lesser, decentralized forces (scholars dispute the one million number, but agree that the Persian force was vast by ancient standards).
+The Persian army at the time was purportedly one million fighting men, an unheard-of amount of soldiers, who would surely roll through defences and crush resistance by lesser, decentralised forces (scholars dispute the one million number, but agree that the Persian force was vast by ancient standards).
 The woefully outnumbered Greeks met the Persians at the Pass of Thermopylae, and though they were brave warriors from an age of heroes they could not turn the tide.
 Finally the armies of the Greeks retreated, leaving behind a small rearguard led by King Leonidas of Sparta and his chosen 300.
 What followed was a last stand that almost defies description.

 Leonidas was King of Sparta when the Persian invasion began, and like the descendant of Heracles ought he went to the Oracle at Delphi to seek counsel.
 The prophecy he received stated that the lands in which they lived would either be sacked by the Persians, or mourn the death of a King.
 Believing that he went to his death Leonidas selected only men with living sons, numbering 300, to join him.
 These 300 men, along with a contingent of Thespians, held the narrow way known as “The Hot Gates” against the Persian army.
 Before King Leonidas and the last Spartan died on the third day more than 20,000 Persians had been killed and the bulk of the Greek army had escaped.
 This action allowed the Greeks breathing room to regroup, and a year later the combined forces of the Greek city-states routed the Persian army and sent them limping back to Persia.